instantdb/instant/client/www/pages/docs/start-rn.md

 npm i @react-native-async-storage/async-storage @react-native-community/netinfo react-native-get-random-values
 ```

-Now open up `src/App.js` in your favorite editor and replace the entirity of the file with the following code.
+Now open up `src/App.js` in your favorite editor and replace the entirety of the file with the following code.

 ```javascript {% showCopy=true %}
 import { init, tx } from '@instantdb/react-native';